 The District continues to improve training for staff and students on critical safety and security protocols.
-The District has transitioned to Plain Language Protocols in an effort to ensure that all faculty, staff, students, and stakeholders improve response efforts during an incident.

-The use of the Standard Response Protocol (SRP) to transition to plain language occurred at the start of the 2022-2023 school year.
-The Plain Language Emergency Protocols will continue to be used in the 2023-24 school year.
+During the 2022-23 school year, the District transitioned to Plain Language Protocols in an effort to ensure that all faculty, staff, students, and stakeholders better understand their required response during an emerging incident.
+The Plain Language Emergency Protocols will continue to be used during the 2023-24 school year.